deliberato/SOI_perfomance_BMI/README.md

-# APACHE IV and OASIS performance according to BMI category in critical ill patients
+# APACHE IV and OASIS performance according to BMI category in critical ill patients.
+Also ..

 inclusion criteria: